Merovius/merovius.github.io/content/posts/2022-05-13-calculating-type-sets.markdown

 described by that interfaces.
 Which means checking if the corresponding formula is satisfied.

-And checking if an interface is invalid meant checking if the set it describes is empty.
-Which meant checking if the formula is *satisfiable*.
-This was easy, though, as those formulas are in DNF.
+And checking if an interface is invalid means checking if the set it describes is empty.
+Which means checking if the formula is *satisfiable*.
+This is easy, though, as these formulas are in DNF.
 They only have a single term and that term is a conjunction of variables or their negations.
 And as we noted above, solving SAT on a formula given in DNF is easy.